AwJaa/DDoI-VPN/README.md

 ### Other Points:

-There are many "best practices" to consider when setting this up for the first time, and we will cover many of them.
+There are many "best practices" to consider when doing this sort of thing, and we will cover some of them.
 ALL web browsers, no matter how "secure" they claim to be, are constantly vomiting metadata.
+Youy will be able to witness much of it occur just by watching the Squid proxy logs.
 This needs to be controlled.
 This design also introduces a possible pathway from the Internet and back through into your IDN.
 This pathway must be tightly controlled.

-But, once everything is up and going, there is nothing left to do but add another browser or profile that uses the other ProxyVM port, and you have a second fresh identity/footprint ready to be created.
+But, once everything is up and going, there is nothing left but to add another browser or profile that uses the other ProxyVM port, and you have a second fresh identity/footprint ready to be created.
 A combination of browser brands, profiles, proxy switching extensions, and private+public browsing will give one the ability to come up with multiple web identities, the number limited only to your resources.
 And, many of them can be up and worked at the same time!
-Gone are the days of closing one browser down, making configuration changes, and bringing a new one up, just to switch over to another online presense.
+Gone will be the days of closing one browser down, making configuration changes, making VPN location changes, and bringing a new one up, just to switch over to another online presense.

 ## Requirements: